mvysny/mvysny.github.io/_posts/2021-4-16-vaadin-error-handling.md

 Customizable maybe by placing an `error.html` into your webapp root folder.

 ## Which one to override for customized error handling?
+Best Practices

 Both.
 Usually the `ErrorHandler` shows a Dialog or a Notification while the error page shows a page, but the contents of the dialog and the page can be made similar.